-Students interested in a graduate degree in biophysics have three program options.
-Each program offers a PhD in biophysics, and all faculty members in the Biophysics Department participate in the programs.
+Students interested in a graduate degree in biophysics can apply for a master’s or doctorate program.
 Students may apply through the program websites or through the Graduate Admissions and Enrollment website.

-Applicants to the Program in Molecular Biophysics (PMB program) must be U.S. citizens or permanent residents.
-International students who are not eligible for support from NIH training grants are welcome to apply for the Jenkins Biophysics Program or Program in Cell, Molecular, Developmental Biology, and Biophysics (CMDB).
+There are two biophysics-related PhD programs.
+Applicants to the Program in Molecular Biophysics (PMB) can be US-citizens or non-US citizens.
+International students who are not eligible for support from NIH training grants can also apply for the Program in Cell, Molecular, Developmental Biology, and Biophysics (CMDB).

 Program in Molecular Biophysics